jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab11.md

 ```

 **Slave Mode**: The slave mode for an interface is set with ```offset=slave```.
-In this mode the IP will be controlled by the host application, or the micro-controller through the ```s_axilite``` interface.
-This is the default for both the Vitis kernel flow, and the Vivado IP flow.
+In this mode, the IP will be controlled by the host application or the microcontroller through the ```s_axilite``` interface.
+This is the default for both the Vitis kernel flow and the Vivado IP flow.
 Here is the flow of operation:

-* initially, the Host/CPU will start the IP or kernel using the block-level control protocol which is mapped to the ```s_axilite``` adapter.
+* Initially, the Host/CPU will start the IP or kernel using the block-level control protocol mapped to the ```s_axilite``` adapter.

 * The host will send address offsets for the ```m_axi``` interfaces through the ```s_axilite``` adapter.